RawTherapee/RawPedia/content/Local_Adjustments/index.md

 scientist, devoid of any artistic or photographic sense (I don't think I'm devoid of artistic tastes...).
-Nevertheless, certain concepts have (almost) passed into common parlance, even if underneath this used (understood?) vocabulary lie complex principles: Sigmoid, Log encoding, Denoise, Blur, HDR/SDR, Gamut, etc. Are we sure that the photographer of the 1980s-2000s even understands these terms?
+Nevertheless, certain concepts have (almost) passed into common parlance, even if underneath this used (understood?) vocabulary lies complex principles: Sigmoid, Log encoding, Denoise, Blur, HDR/SDR, Gamut, etc. Are we sure that the photographer of the 1980s-2000s even understands these terms?
 The complexity is above all - beyond understanding the scientific phenomenon - a problem of